tillgrallert/p3a6afa20/notes.md

 1. data set
     - referenced periodicals from four titles (al-Muqtabas, Lughat al-ʿArab, al-Ḥasnāʾ, and al-Ḥaqāʾiq)
-    - 423 different periodical titles
+        - 423 different periodical titles?
+2. settings in Gephi
+    - nodes:
+        + size: weighted in-degree, 20-120
+        + colour: in-degree
 2. general observations
     1. all journals are self-referencial, they are the main source of references to themselves
     2. the vast majority of periodicals (90,33 % or 387 titles) are referred to by only a single journal.
 313 periodicals are only mentioned in a single issue and 311 in a single article.
-1. network of referenced periodicals *per article*
+1. network of referenced periodicals *per article*: 465 periodicals
-    - in-degree (per journal):
+    - in-degree (per journal): **need updating**
         + 1: 90,33 % or 387 periodicals
         + 2: 7,55 % or 31 periodicals
         + 3: 1,18 % or 5 periodicals